2022 Market Guidelines

 - Vendors must provide their own equipment – tables, chairs, tents, signs, power, refrigeration, hand washing station, cleaning supplies, etc

 - Vendors must display their business name on a prominent sign, along with proof of appropriate certifications.
-Signs and photos detailing the vendor’s production methods are encouraged.
+Large signs indicating pricing are encouraged.
+This is particularly useful during COVID-19 so that people can assess if they want to make a purchase from a safe distance.

-- Vendors must commence selling at the opening bell at 3:00pm, and stop selling at 7:00pm.
-Sales prior to the opening bell are not permitted.
+- Vendors must commence selling at 3:00pm, and stop selling at 7:00pm.
+Sales prior to 3pm are not permitted.

 - Vendors may only sell products approved by the NWFM Society through the application process and/or jury process.
-Items not approved will be ordered removed.
+Items.
 Reselling is restricted and is upon approval only.
 If reselling is approved, a sign indicating the BC source must be displayed.

 - Vendors wanting to sell products as “Organic”, “Biodynamic” or first, second, or third year “Transitional” need to submit the proper certification documents in their application and are encouraged to display signs at the market.
 Farmers wanting to sell their products as “Naturally Grown” need to include notarized affidavit in their application stating that “at no time during the growing season or post-harvest handling of this commodity have any synthetic pesticides, fungicides, herbicides, or fertilizers, been used.”
 In the case of animals, it should read “at no time during the life of the animal have synthetic growth enhancers or medications been used.”
 Signage naming products as “Naturally Grown” must prominently display a copy of the notarized affidavit supporting these statements.